 Nurses who specialize in dermatology focus on the diagnosis and treatment of various skin injuries and conditions, such as skin cancer, warts, acne, and burns.
 They conduct skin exams and administer cosmetic procedures, including chemical peels and laser treatment.
 Additionally, they work in hospitals, plastic surgeons’ offices, and dermatology clinics.
 They also educate on proper care and prevention.

 When you first become a nurse, your focus will be on building your experience.
 However, as you refine your practice, you may want to dedicate your career to a specialized area of nursing.
-If you’re interested in specializing in an area of nursing, make sure to choose a university that has the nursing programs you are looking for.
+If you’re interested in specializing in an area of nursing or obtaining a certain level of nursing, make sure to choose a university that has the nursing programs you are looking for.

 The University of St. Augustine for Health Sciences (USAHS) offers Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP), and Post-Graduate Nursing Certificates designed for working nurses.
 Our degrees are offered online, with optional on-campus immersions* and an annual interprofessional trip abroad.
 Role specialties include Family Nurse Practitioner (FNP), Nurse Educator**, and Nurse Executive.
 The MSN has several options to accelerate your time to degree completion.
 Complete coursework when and where you want—and earn your advanced nursing degree while keeping your work and life in balance.